This documentation refers to ShareMouse v7 beta. The documentation for production version 6 is available here.

 Shared displays

-ShareMouse supports displays shared with multiple computers through multiple hardware inputs.
+ShareMouse supports displays that are shared between multiple computers through different hardware input sources.

 Video demo